Anonymous alumna established a $5 million matching gift challenge to support and encourage additional fundraising.

-“Since we began discussions about bringing AIB to our Cambridge campus, our alumni community has seen the benefits for the entire Lesley community – not just those studying at AIB, but all students and faculty engaged in using the power of the arts in education and healing,” said Joseph B. Moore, President of Lesley University.
-“Here we have a donor who sees how fully integrating AIB and the arts into Lesley’s Cambridge campus opens new doors and creates new opportunities for students and the greater community.
-She is calling on Lesley and AIB alumni and friends and all those who support the arts and arts education to join her in making this Arts Center a reality.”
+“Since we began discussions about bringing [the College of Art and Design] to our Cambridge campus, our alumni community has seen the benefits for the entire Lesley community – not just those studying the arts, but all students and faculty engaged in using the power of the arts in education and healing,” said Joseph B. Moore, President of Lesley University.
+“Here we have a donor who sees how fully integrating the arts into Lesley’s Cambridge campus opens new doors and creates new opportunities for students and the greater community.
+She is calling on Lesley alumni and friends and all those who support the arts and arts education to join her in making this Arts Center a reality.”

 Lesley graduates and trustees Deborah Raizes and Carol Moriarty, who also have made million dollar and above gifts to the Arts Center, are grateful for this alumna’s leadership philanthropy.

 “I’m deeply proud and appreciative that another alumna so touched by her experience at Lesley has made such a generous commitment to the university and its future students,” said Raizes.
 “The generosity of Lesley alumni – people who graduated many years prior to the merger – speaks to the value of the arts embedded in Lesley’s tradition and the importance of the arts in the education of our undergraduate and graduate students.”

 Carol Moriarty added, “It’s exciting to look ahead to a new facility for the arts in Porter Square, where this vibrant community of artists can share their work with the larger university community and all those who live and work in Cambridge and beyond.”